hauhuynh1208/nhatro-docs/US/us-2.md

 3. On mobile, each seller is presented as a card.
 4. The list is paginated.
 5. Each row/card has a checkbox at the beginning (bulk action behaviour to be defined in a separate user story).
-6. Clicking a row/card navigates the admin to the seller detail screen.
+6. The seller's `full_name` in each row/card is a link.
+Clicking it navigates the admin to the seller detail screen.
 7. If no sellers exist, the screen displays "No sellers found".

 ## UI/UX References